Collin28/Project-PWL/README.md

 ## 🖥️ Usage
 1. Go to your Visual Studio Code (Or your Code editor apps) and open the folder.

+2. start the local development sofware (laragon,xxamp,etc)

-2. Run the website by opening http://localhost/<Folder Name>
+3. Run the website by opening http://localhost/<Folder Name>

-3. You access the project now!!
+4. You access the project now!!

 Feature explanation: